Godspower-Eze/learn-cryptography-and-zk/README.md

-# Cryptographic Techniques
+# Learn Cryptography

 ## Overview

-A collection of cryptographic techniques implemented from scratch in python.
+A collection of cryptographic techniques implemented from scratch in Python.

 ## Techniques